 When it comes to Roman religion however, we are in a pretty bad situation.
 Although there are monumental projects focusing on mapping Roman sanctuaries and religious sites in Gallia, Italy or Germaniae, none of these projects has a digital map yet.
 Some projects are focusing on individual divinities or religious groups, such as the Isiac cults, Mithras or early Christian communities.
 These new projects tries to visualise the monumental work and heritage of M. J. Vermaseren and the EPRO series, where numerous maps were also published focusing on individual divinities or small group religions.

-The Atlas of Roman Sanctuaries in the Danubian provinces will be the first comprehensive digital and open access representation of public and semi-public (secondary) sacralised spaces founded and maintained during the Principate in the territory of the Danubian provinces.
-The atlas will be a result of the research grant focusing on Roman religious communication in the Danubian provinces and will be published online at the end of the project (30.10.2021).
-The project intends also to publish the atlas in form of a printed atlas too in the collaboration with several colleagues from Central-East Europe.
+The Digital Atlas of Roman Sanctuaries in the Danubian Provinces (DAS) will be the first comprehensive digital and open access representation of public and semi-public (secondary) sacralised spaces founded and maintained during the Principate in the territory of the Danubian provinces.
+The atlas will be a result of the research grant focusing on Roman religious communication in the Danubian provinces and will be published online here in a Google Mymap surface till the end of the year 2021.

 The project intends also to publish the catalogue of sanctuaries in the Danubian provinces.

 The digital atlas is based on a Google Mymap site.
 The searching engine of the Google Map allows endless possibilities of keywords, which will result the santuaries, divinities, personal or geographical names marked on the map too.